sourcefrog/conserve/tests/printproto.md

 printproto takes exactly one argument:

-    $ conserve printproto
+    $ conserve -L printproto
-    E*] 'conserve printproto' takes exactly one argument, the path of the file to dump. (glob) [1]
+    'conserve printproto' takes one argument, the path of the file to dump.
+    [1]
-    $ conserve printproto 1 2 3
+    $ conserve -L printproto 1 2 3
-    E*] 'conserve printproto' takes exactly one argument, the path of the file to dump. (glob) [1]
+    'conserve printproto' takes one argument, the path of the file to dump.
+    [1]

 protobuf messages don't carry any overall type identification, so printproto infers the format from the last component of the filename.
 It complains if it can't guess the format:

-    $ conserve printproto /dev/null
+    $ conserve -L printproto /dev/null
-    E*] can't infer proto format from filename "/dev/null" (glob) [1]
+    can't infer proto format from filename "/dev/null" [1]

 You can also print band heads and tails, and block indexes: